 Also: recycle food scraps by starting your own compost heap or getting a Bokashi bin for your balcony.
 You can use the resulting fertiliser to feed your at-home veggie or herb garden!
 (Which we know you’re already planning, right?)

 Month Eight: Travel differently

 What with the effects of COVID-19, we’re already travelling WAY differently, if at all.
 Remember to use public transport as much as possible, and avoid getting a car for as long as you possibly can.
 Cycle or walk or even carpool when you can.
 In the long-term, consider moving to an area with good public transport, where you won’t need to rely on a car much at all.
 Love travelling?
 Focus on exploring every bit of your own country first, before flying to others: because flying is the worst form of travel there is, when it comes to carbon emissions and climate change.
 Sucks, we know.

 Month Nine: Get outside

-Learn about nature by taking part in it.
+Now is the perfect time to learn about nature by taking part in it.
 Start a garden to learn what goes into cultivating the food that you eat.
+Plant stuff that attracts bees and butterflies, such as lavender or herbs.
 Observe animals in their natural habitat.
-When you snorkel, hike in the bush or go for a walk on the beach, take a string bag and pick up any bits of junk you see along the way.
+Maybe you have some interesting birds or a blue-tongued lizard in your backyard?
+Start watching them!
+When you snorkel, hike in the bush or go for a walk on the beach (when we can finally do that again!), take a string bag and pick up any bits of junk you see along the way.
 Grow herbs and veggies.
 See the birds – or lack of them.
 (The way in which many urban gardens are created removes habitat and food sources for indigenous birds.)
 When you get in touch with nature, you’ll notice the changes much quicker, and feel more willing to help make a change.